-Grain Sorghum Maturity Class Medium- Medium-

-Long Long Medium Early Early

-Approx. days to 1⁄2 bloom 69-73 64-68 59-63 Earry ≤58

-Counties

-Parmer, Castro

-Bailey, northern Lamb June 10 June 18 June 25 June 30 July 5

-Cochran

-Swisher, Briscoe southern Lamb, Hale, Floyd Hockley, Lubbock, Crosby Yoakum, Terry June 15 June 23 June 30 July 5 July 10

-Lynn, Garza Gaines, Dawson, Borden, Scurry Andrews, Martin, Howard, Mitchell June 20 June 28 July 5 July 10 July 15
+Grain Sorghum Maturity Class Counties Long Medium- Long Medium Medium- Early Early Parmer, Castro, Bailey, northern Lamb, Cochran June 10 June 18 June 25 June 30 July 5 Swisher, Briscoe, southern Lamb, Hale, Floyd, Hockley, Lubbock, Crosby, Yoakum, Terry June 15 June 23 June 30 July 5 July 10 Lynn, Garza, Gaines, Dawson, Borden, Scurry, Andrews, Martin, Howard, Mitchell June 20 June 28 July 5 July 10 July 15

-How did these last recommended planting dates fare in 2008 with an Oct.
-23 freeze?
+How do these last recommended planting dates fare in an early freeze?-October 23, 2008

 For the most part producers who hit the last recommended planting date in 2008 with a particular maturity hybrid in their county received fair results, with some test weights less than 56 lbs./bu.
-However, many producers planted hybrid maturities that were past their last recommended planting dates (in some cases they couldn't get seed of shorter maturities), and this led increasingly to immaturity, reduced yields, and low test weights.
-Heat unit calculations demonstrated that cooler than normal periods August 15-20 and September 8-19 then the October 23 freeze (long-term average Oct.
+However, many producers planted hybrid maturities that were well past their last recommended planting dates (in some cases they couldn't get seed of shorter maturities), and this led increasingly to immaturity, reduced yields, and low test weights.
+Heat unit calculations demonstrated that cooler than normal periods of August 15-20 and September 8-19 then the October 23 freeze (long-term average Oct.
 31-Nov.
 2 at Lubbock) slowed maturity.
-If a farmer planted just 5 days later than the last recommended planting date, however, for any hybrid and county, then reduced heat unit accumulation would have had a much greater negative impact on maturity than the weather.
+If a farmer planted just 5 days later than the last recommended planting date, however, for any hybrid and county, then reduced heat unit accumulation would have had a much greater negative impact on maturity than the weather with an additional 12 days later maturity hence delaying the total crop maturity by about 2 weeks.
 The bottom line?
 Planting date really matters!

 Typical grain sorghum hybrids: Days to half-bloom and days to maturity.
 Days to half-bloom is when the half of the sorghum heads in a field are in some stage of bloom (sorghum heads flower starting at the top and proceeding down the head).
 Some companies will rate half bloom a few days differently for the same maturity group.
 Knowing the range of maturity and days to half-bloom are key to effective sorghum management strategies and a producer's ability to schedule flowering.
-Once half-bloom is reached sorghum hybrids will complete flowering in a few days then proceed to grain filling and physiological maturity when black layer occurs in the seed.
-This typically takes 30-35 days, but cool weather can greatly retard grain fill and lead to low test weight.
-As a rule of thumb:
+Once half-bloom is reached sorghum hybrids will complete flowering in a few days then proceed to grain filling and physiological maturity when black layer occurs in the seed (Table 3).
+This typically takes 32-35 days, but cool weather can greatly retard grain fill and lead to low test weight.